chintalavr/aiforeducators/Labs/Module1/README.md

 - Optional: Account (Microsoft account for Copilot, OpenAI account for ChatGPT).

 ## 2. Accessing the Sites
+1. Open preferred browser mentioned in the prerequisites.
+2. Navigate to chosen AI tool URL.
+4. (Optional) Sign in or create an account.
+5. Locate the message box.

 - ChatGPT: https://chat.openai.com or https://chatgpt.com

     ![Chat GPT](./media/chat-gpt.png)